-(c) Section 54(6) - Domestic or ancillary transport services supplied to an agent of a non-resident [section 54(6)]
+(c) Domestic or ancillary transport services supplied to an agent of a nonresident [section 54(6)]

-A vendor who has contracted with a non-resident through an agent or any other person to supply the domestic leg of an international movement of goods, is not entitled to apply the zero rate under section 11(2)(e) and is obliged to levy VAT at the standard rate under section 7(1)(a).
+A vendor that has contracted with a non-resident through an $agent^2$ or any other person to supply the domestic leg of an international movement of goods, is not entitled to apply the zero rate under section 11(2)(e) and is obliged to levy VAT at the standard rate under section 7(1)(a).
+The agent of the non-resident would be a person who arranged such transport and applied the zero rate on its services as envisaged in section $(2)(d)^3$ .

 Relief is, however, granted to non-resident recipients of domestic transport services, who are not vendors, under section 54(6).
 The general rule regarding supplies acquired by an agent on behalf of a principal is that it is the principal and not the agent that is entitled to deduct the input tax under section 16(3) read with section 54(2).
-Section 54(6), however, specifically provides that, where the agent and the principal agree, the provisions of the VAT Act will apply as if the supply had been made to the agent, provided that the -
+Section 54(6), however, specifically provides that where the agent and the principal agree, the provisions of the VAT Act will apply as if the supply had been made to the agent, provided that the -